The recertification exam

 All candidates have to register online for the physician associate recertification exam.
 The link for registering will appear underneath the exam date when the exam becomes open for registration.
 Payments have to be received prior to the exam otherwise candidates will not be allowed to participate.
 The cost of the recertification exam is £250.

-The registration process will close two weeks before the exam.
+The registration process will close approximately one month before the exam.

-Thursday 4 May 2017 - Venue: London and Birmingham
+Thursday 31 August 2017 - Locations: London and Liverpool

 Sitting the recertification examination

 Physician associates are given three attempts to sit and pass the recertification examination.